-We all have within us deeply ingrained belief systems – they’re important because they help us navigate the world – however, some of these become invalid, and may even become unhealthy, when our circumstances change.
+We all have, within us, deeply ingrained belief systems – they’re important because they help us navigate the world – However, some of these become invalid, and may even become unhealthy, when our circumstances change.

 For instance, if as a child I was primed by my primary caregiver to not ask questions by stubbing all my questions and calling me stupid or foolish, I may have developed a belief that says, “I don’t need to ask questions.”

-This belief was beneficial for me then because at that time I had no agency and if I continued asking questions I’ll continue to get shouted at and be called names.
+This belief was beneficial for me then because at that time I had no agency and if I continued asking questions I’d continue to get shouted at and be called names.
 The belief, “I don’t need to ask questions” protected me from feeling hurt that I, as a child, couldn’t have made sense of.

-However, if I continued holding this belief as an adult at work, I may come across as snobbish/ know-it-all, I may constantly feel confused because I didn’t clarify my doubts & possibly lose out on major opportunities, I may carry misconceptions and misunderstanding that may affect my relationships, etc.
+However, if I continued holding this belief as an adult at work, I may come across as snobbish/ know-it-all, I may constantly feel confused because I didn’t clarify my doubts & possibly lose out on major opportunities, I may carry misconceptions and misunderstandings that may affect my relationships, etc.